 While images are a crucial part of selling, they may also be detrimental to your email campaign’s performance.
 An image-heavy email may not work for mobile devices.
-Worse, your email may possibly be reported as spam.
-Strategically place your image at the top part of your email (the preview section) as this helps your prospects decide whether or not they want to continue reading.
+Worse, your email may be reported as spam.
+Strategically place your image at the top part of your email (the preview section), as this helps your prospects decide whether or not they want to continue reading.
 Avoid using large image files as this may cause deliverability issues.
-An image or two, if chosen wisely, should be enough to effectively pique your prospect’s interest.
+An image or two, if chosen wisely, should be enough to pique your prospect’s interest effectively.

 - Be Consistent with your Branding

 Email marketing is a great way to strengthen your real estate brand and increase brand recall.
-Your graphics, your brand name, and the brand personality, including the voice you project should remain consistent in all your emails.
+Your graphics, brand name, and brand personality, including your project’s voice, should remain consistent in all your emails.
 Consistency is crucial in establishing your brand.
 Your prospects should not have to wonder who the email is from.
 Consumers, in general, would rather interact with brands they are familiar with.

 - Test your Email Message

 Before you go on a sending frenzy, be sure to thoroughly test your email campaign across multiple mobile devices and email clients.
 You wouldn’t want your prospects to receive emails with broken links, images that won’t load, or copies full of typos.
 Again, your campaign should help establish your brand integrity.